Clathrin: Function

-Clathrin performs critical roles in shaping rounded vesicles in the cytoplasm for intracellular trafficking.
-Clathrin-coated vesicles (CCV) selectively sort cargo at the cell membrane, trans-Golgi network, and endosomal compartments for multiple membrane traffic pathways.
+Clathrin performs roles in shaping rounded vesicles in the cytoplasm for intracellular trafficking.
+Clathrin-coated vesicles (CCVs) selectively sort cargo at the cell membrane, trans-Golgi network, and endosomal compartments for multiple membrane traffic pathways.
 After a vesicle buds into the cytoplasm, the coat rapidly disassembles, allowing the clathrin to recycle while the vesicle gets transported to a variety of locations.

 Adaptor molecules are responsible for self-assembly and recruitment.
 Two examples of adaptor proteins are AP180 and epsin.
 AP180 is used in synaptic vesicle formation.
 It recruits clathrin to membranes and also promotes its polymerization.
 Epsin also recruits clathrin to membranes and promotes its polymerization, and can help deform the membrane, and thus clathrin-coated vesicles can bud.
 In a cell, a triskelion floating in the cytoplasm binds to an adaptor protein, linking one of its feet to the membrane at a time.
-The skelion will bind to other ones attached to the membrane to form a polyhedral lattice, skelion, which pulls the membrane into a bud.
-The skelion does not bind directly to the membrane, but binds to the adaptor proteins that recognize the molecules on the membrane surface.
+The triskelion foot will bind to other ones attached to the membrane to form a polyhedral lattice, triskelion foot, which pulls the membrane into a bud.
+The foot does not bind directly to the membrane, but binds to the adaptor proteins that recognize the molecules on the membrane surface.

 Clathrin has another function aside from the coating of organelles.
 In non-dividing cells, the formation of clathrin-coated vesicles occurs continuously.
 Formation of clathrin-coated vesicles is shut down in cells undergoing mitosis.
 During mitosis, clathrin binds to the spindle apparatus, in complex with two other proteins: TACC3 and ch-TOG/CKAP5.
 Clathrin aids in the congression of chromosomes by stabilizing kinetochore fibers of the mitotic spindle.
 The amino-terminal domain of the clathrin heavy chain and the TACC domain of TACC3 make the microtubule binding surface for TACC3/ch-TOG/clathrin to bind to the mitotic spindle.
 The stabilization of kinetochore fibers requires the trimeric structure of clathrin in order to crosslink microtubules.

 Clathrin-mediated endocytosis (CME) regulates many cellular physiological processes such as the internalization of growth factors and receptors, entry of pathogens, and synaptic transmission.
 It is believed that cellular invaders use the nutrient pathway to gain access to a cell's replicating mechanisms.
 Certain signalling molecules open the nutrients pathway.
 Two chemical compounds called Pitstop 1 and Pitstop 2, selective clathrin inhibitors, can interfere with the pathogenic activity, and thus protect the cells against invasion.
 These two compounds selectively block the endocytic ligand association with the clathrin terminal domain in vitro.
 However, the specificity of these compounds to block clathrin-mediated endocytosis has been questioned.
 In later studies, however, the specificity of Pitstop 2 was validated as being clathrin dependent.